curityio/react-native-haapi-example/README.md

 yarn start
 ```

-Open a second terminal from the _root_ of your React Native project.\
+To start an Android emulator for the first time, use a second terminal.\
-Run the following command to start the Android app:
+Run the following command from the _root_ of the React Native project

 ```bash
 # using npm